linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Derivatives Market Complete Full/chapters manual/18 Financial Engineering and Security Design.md

 Hedging by Corporate Insiders.
 Corporate insiders can enter into collars and variable prepaid forward contracts as a way to hedge their shareholdings.
 In one widely reported example, Paul Allen, a cofounder of Microsoft, entered into collars on 76 million Microsoft shares during October and November of 2000 (McMurray, 2001).
 Once a stock position has been collared or hedged, and the risk of the stock position reduced, the hedged stock can serve as collateral for a loan.
 For example, suppose an executive enters into a zero-cost collar with a put strike of  \$90.
 The executive is guaranteed to receive at least\$ 90 at maturity, so a bank can lend the present value of 90 using the stock plus put as collateral.

-Bettis et al. (2010) examined SEC filings between 1996 and 2006 and found over 2000 instances of insiders entering into hedging contracts, including zero-cost collars, exchange funds, and VPFs. $^{12}$  In the early part of this period, insiders predominantly used zero-cost collars and exchange funds, which are trusts funded by the contributions of insider shareholdings from different companies. $^{13}$  Later in the period, after 2001, insiders most commonly sold VPFs, which combine hedging and lending. $^{14}$
+Bettis et al. (2010) examined SEC filings between 1996 and 2006 and found over 2000 instances of insiders entering into hedging contracts, including zero-cost collars, exchange funds, and VPFs. $^{12}$  In the early part of this period, insiders predominantly used zero-cost collars and exchange funds, which are trusts funded by the contributions of insider shareholdings from different companies.$^{13}$  Later in the period, after 2001, insiders most commonly sold VPFs, which combine hedging and lending.$^{14}$

 Both Bettis et al. (2010) and Jagolinzer et al. (2007) (who also examined prepaid forwards) find that the sale of a VPF tends to precede poor performance by the company, suggesting that shareholders might have been hedging their shares in anticipation of adverse information about the company.